 Whether you’re a seasoned veteran or beginner, Kansas offers fantastic trails & parks for hiking!
 Get out with the kids and enjoy Mother Nature at one of these Wichita Mom-Approved spots.

-Click here for nature trails to hike within the Wichita city limits.
+Click here for our favorite nature trails to hike within the Wichita city limits.

 Favorite Spots to Take Kids Hiking in Kansas